QChASM/AaronTools-docs/README.md

 ## Documenting Things
 Read a sphinx tutorial.
 Basically, the files people modify are all in the source directory.
 Autodoc automatically adds docstrings if you ask it to.
+Note that the documentation built by ReadTheDocs will be based on the pip version of AaronTools, not the current GitHub version!